-This advertising content was produced in collaboration with SevenFifty and our sponsor Santa Margherita USA; it does not necessarily reflect the views of SevenFifty Daily’s editorial team.
+This advertising content was produced in collaboration with our sponsor Santa Margherita USA; it does not necessarily reflect the views of SevenFifty Daily’s editorial team.
 For more information, please refer to our ethics guidelines.

 The Marzotto family is one of Italy’s most prominent wine families.
 The Marzottos’ commitment to both tradition and innovation over the past 84 years has enabled the Santa Margherita Wine Group to grow from a single winery into one of the country’s largest family-owned producers of quality wines.
 Founded in 1935, the original Santa Margherita winery began with the vision of family patriarch Count Gaetano Marzotto, who foresaw a way to rejuvenate the farmlands between the Dolomite Mountains and the Adriatic Sea in northeastern Italy’s Veneto region.
 A progressive thinker, Marzotto sought to build a viable business—not just for himself and his family but for his employees and their descendants.